jianqiuz/AquaMEND_salinity_module/README.md

 This conceptual model is implemented numerically into the open-source geochemical program PHREEQC 3.0 (Parkhurst and Appelo, 2013).
 The model is designed to simulate key microbial and geochemical processes in soils.

-Step 1: PHREEQC installation (Mac system) Download is available on USGS website https://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/
+**`Step 1:'** PHREEQC installation (Mac system) Download is available on USGS website https://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/
-Extract and install PHREEQC in a preferred directory (e.g.,  /usr/local/phreeqc)
+-Extract and install PHREEQC in a preferred directory (e.g.,  /usr/local/phreeqc)
-Open the terminal and update the .bash_profile
+-Open the terminal and update the .bash_profile
-Add the following lines (replace XX with your PHREEQC installzaton path:
+-Add the following lines (replace XX with your PHREEQC installzaton path:
 export PATH="XX/phreeqc/bin:$PATH"
 export PHREEQC_DATABASE=XX/phreeqc/database/phreeqc.dat
-Save the file and apply the changes
+-Save the file and apply the changes
-To verify installation, run "phreeqc" in the terminal, if the installation is successful, you should see the prompt "Name of input file?"
+-To verify installation, run "phreeqc" in the terminal, if the installation is successful, you should see the prompt "Name of input file?"

-Step 2: Copy and paste the database file (redox.dat) provided in the database folder to your PHREEQC database directory
+**`Step 1:'** Copy and paste the database file (redox.dat) provided in the database folder to your PHREEQC database directory

 The soil solution chemistry is specified in the SOLUTION, GAS-PHASE, EXCHANGE, and SURFACE blocks.
 The reaction network is implemented using the KINETICS and RATES blocks.
 Salinity response functions are defined within the CALCULATE_VALUES block.
 Detailed guidelines for model implementation in PHREEQC are available in the user manual https://pubs.usgs.gov/tm/06/a43/